danielczech/meerkat-reconfig/README.md

 <pre>
 positional arguments:
   hosts       List of hosts to resend to.
-Global messages are always
+Global messages are
-              published.
+              also published, but only to the listed hosts.
               Host names should be of the form "[hostname]/[instance_number]".
 For example, "blpn48/0".

 optional arguments: